Accounting in Everyday Life

 Whether you are managing a business or a home, accounting is an integral part of everyday life.

-You look at your salary coming in, pay the bills, and decide where else to spend your money.
-You also look at your pantry and take inventory of canned goods and other products before you go grocery shopping.
+You look at your salary, pay the bills, and decide where else to spend your money.
+You also look at your pantry and take inventory of canned goods and other products before grocery shopping.

-Two accounting statements, the balance sheet, and the income statement, are valuable to understand and practice for business and home.
-These statements can help you understand where your money is going and how to make the best use of what you have.
+Two accounting statements, the balance sheet and the income statement, are valuable to understand and practice for business and home.
+These statements can help you know where your money is going and how to best use what you have.

 The Balance Sheet is a statement of your assets and liabilities.
 Your home is an asset because it is worth something, and the amount you owe on it is a liability.
-The equity portion is what you have left in the value of the home after subtracting the cost or mortgage payments.
+After subtracting the cost or mortgage payments, the equity portion is what you have left in the home's value.
 The equity portion is also called your net worth.

 The balance sheet and the income statement are dependent on each other.
 On the balance sheet, there is a liability called Accounts Payable.
 These are bills you have to pay.
 When you record an accounts payable, you also record an expense.
 The Accounts Receivable is the money others owe you.
 When you record an accounts receivable, you record Income.